-Using Aidence’s CE certified AI solution, Veye Chest, radiologists at the hospital will be better equipped to analyse the approximately 7,000 routine and screening chest CT scans performed each year.
+Using Aidence’s CE certified AI solution, Veye Lung Nodules, radiologists at the hospital will be better equipped to analyse the approximately 7,000 routine and screening chest CT scans performed each year.

-The partnership further entails LHCH to become the regional reference site for Aidence and underlines its commitment to research the benefits of Veye Chest and Veye Reporting in a clinical setting.
+The partnership further entails LHCH becoming the regional reference site for Aidence and underlines its commitment to researching the benefits of Veye Lung Nodules and Veye Reporting in a clinical setting.
 LHCH has also supported Aidence with its application for the NHSX AI Award, which provides funding for companies and NHS trusts for the adoption and research of AI technologies in healthcare.

 About AI within the NHS